dranikpg/study-concurrency/README.md

 [The fifth part](https://github.com/dranikpg/study-concurrency/tree/main/05-async-cpp) explores C++ async by implementing a custom runtime with timer futures based on effective wakeups

 [The sixth part](https://github.com/dranikpg/study-concurrency/tree/main/06-async-rust) is a Rust version of the fifth part

+[The seventh part](https://github.com/dranikpg/study-concurrency/tree/main/07-lock-free) Takes a look the lock free Treiber stack and explores ways of managing memory manually and concurrently - with simple hazard pointers.

+[The eight part](https://github.com/dranikpg/study-concurrency/tree/main/08-concurrent-gc) is a simple STW concurrent mark-and-sweep garbage collector in C++.